Write your Way to Free Coupons

 Recently, I contacted a large manufacturing company about one of their household products: SHOUT Laundry Stain Remover.
 In my letter, I told them how much I liked SHOUT and how well it works to keep our clothes stain-free through frequent washings.

 Another way to get free coupons is if you have a complaint.
 Virtually all merchandise has a toll-free number on it if you have a question, comment or complaint.
-Some even offer a website address.
+Some offer a website address.

 Last month, I opened a package of breakfast sausage patties expecting six, which is the number stated on the box.
 Only four plopped into the pan!
 I promptly called and the lady apologized and took my name, address and the product code from the package.
 Shortly after, I received three $1 off coupons for any Hormel product.
 Now that is customer service.